catchshashank/gsoc-pymc/README.md

 # Predictively Oriented Posteriors

-> A composable toolkit for prior and posterior predictive checks in PyMC.
+> A proposed toolkit for prior and posterior predictive checks in PyMC based on [McLatchie and Colleagues (2025)](https://arxiv.org/abs/2510.01915).
-> GSoC 2026 proposal prototype — Shashank Dubey, HEC Paris.

 ---